OCFL/extensions/docs/0003-hashed-n-tuple-trees.md

 #### digestAlgorithm

-`digestAlgorithm` is defaulted to `sha256`,and it MUST either contain a digest algorithm that's [officially supported by the OCFL spec](https://ocfl.io/draft/spec/#digest-algorithms) or defined in a community extension.
+`digestAlgorithm` is defaulted to `sha256`, and it MUST either contain a digest algorithm that's [officially supported by the OCFL spec](https://ocfl.io/draft/spec/#digest-algorithms) or defined in a community extension.
 The specified algorithm is applied to OCFL object identifiers to produce hex encoded digest values that are then mapped to OCFL object root paths.

 #### caseMapping